 Kid-Friendly Rockland, Maine is perfect for families!
 We have already discovered some really fun and easy activities and eateries to help you feel less stressed by family travel.

-A simpler sanity-saving amenity in Rockland is Sandy Beach.
+The closest beach in Rockland is Sandy Beach.
 There are nicer beaches both north and south of Rockland, but sometimes you just don’t have the time or energy to pack everyone up and make the trip.
 Sandy Beach is perfect for those times when you want to go on the spur of the moment or just for a little while.
-Sure, it’s a small beach and it’s got a lot of rocks on it.
+Sandy Beach is a small beach and it’s got a lot of rocks on it.
 However, you can drive your car right up and park it at the stairs.
 The kids can entertain themselves for hours in the tide pools and at the water’s edge.
 Meanwhile, you can send an adult down the path to Archer’s on the Pier and bring back yummy takeout to eat while you observe.
 There’s even a port-a-potty (because don’t pretend that’s never a worry!).
 We rely on Sandy Beach when everyone gets a little stir crazy.
 If you have time to drive a bit out of town, check out our list of other favorite midcoast beaches!

 Naturally, walking The Breakwater is a good activity, too.
 The boys loved the walk, but do be aware that you have to come all the way back and there are no restrooms available!
 For small children, I’d suggest turning around mid-way.
 One caution – the Breakwater will not work with a stroller, so bring a carrier if you have a baby with you.